MicrosoftDocs/azure-devops-docs/docs/pipelines/tasks/utility/manual-intervention.md

 the deployment state to **IN PROGRESS** and displays a message bar containing  a link that opens the Manual Intervention dialog containing the instructions.
 After carrying out the manual steps, the administrator or user can choose to resume the deployment, or reject it.
-Users with **Manage deployment** permission on the environment can resume or reject the manual intervention.
+Users with **Manage deployment** permission on the stage can resume or reject the manual intervention.

 For more information about using this task, see [Approvals and gates overview](../../release/approvals/index.md).